sobolevn/git-secret/man/man1/git-secret-reveal.1.md

 ## DESCRIPTION
-`git-secret-reveal` - decrypts passed files, or all files considered secret by `git-secret`
+`git-secret-reveal` - decrypts passed files, or all files considered secret by `git-secret`.

 Under the hood, `reveal` uses the `gpg --decrypt` command and your private key (typically from your personal keyring in your